sunho/soft3d/README.md

 ## Features

-These features are all built from scrath by referring to fundamental of copmuter graphics
+These features are all built from scrath by referring to Fundamentals of Computer Graphics.
 - Phong shading
 - Reflection
 - Shadow